Search

 Murray Headshot

-Courtney Murray has received the American Antiquarian Society's Jay and Deborah Last fellowship, which supports research projects that draw heavily on visual materials.
-As a short-term visiting academic fellow, she will conduct research on African American print coverage of slave voyages and ships.
+Courtney Murray has recently been awarded several internal and external fellowships to support the completion of her dissertation.
+These include the American Antiquarian Society's Jay and Deborah Last fellowship, which supports research projects that draw heavily on visual materials; as a short-term visiting academic fellow, she will conduct research on African American print coverage of slave voyages and ships.
+She has also received a second short-term award—the Andrew W. Mellon Foundation Fellowship—from the Library Company of Philadelphia and the Historical Society of Pennsylvania.

-Murray has also been named one of only four residents to Penn State's Humanities Institute for Summer 2024.
-This residency provides a scholarship to support graduate students working on their dissertations.
+Additionally, Murray has been named a 2024-2025 center and institutes fellow with Penn State's George and Ann Richards Civil War Era Center.
+She has also been named one of only four residents to Penn State's Humanities Institute for Summer 2024.

 Kasdorf Headshot